 The factors you use to train an AI model, such as race, gender, or age, can result in recommendations or predictions that are biased against certain groups defined by those characteristics.
 You also need to be on the lookout for factors that function as proxies for these characteristics.
 Someone’s first name, for example, can be a proxy for gender, race, or country of origin.
 For this reason, Salesforce Einstein does not use names as factors in its Lead and Opportunity Scoring model.

 Human Intervention (or Lack Thereof)

 Editing training data directly impacts how the model behaves, and can either add or remove bias.
 We might remove poor-quality data or overrepresented data points, add labels or edit categories, or exclude specific factors, such as age and race.
 We can also leave the model as-is, which, depending on the circumstances, can leave room for bias.

 The stakeholders in an AI system should have the option to give feedback on its recommendations.
 This can be implicit (say, the system recommends a book the customer might like and the customer does not purchase it) or explicit (say, the customer gives a thumbs up to a recommendation).
 This feedback trains the model to do more or less of what it just did.
 According to GDPR, EU citizens must also be able to correct incorrect information a company has about them and ask for that company to delete their data.
 Even if not required by law, this is best practice as it ensures your AI is making recommendations based on accurate data and is ensuring customer trust.

 AI Can Magnify Bias

-Machine learning based on biased datasets often amplifies those biases.
+Training AI models based on biased datasets often amplifies those biases.
 In one example, a photo dataset had 33 percent more women than men in photos involving cooking, but the algorithm amplified that bias to 68 percent.
 To learn more, see the blog post in the resources section.

 - Blog post: AI is not just learning our biases; it is amplifying them